Dog Boarding & How to make a reservation

 What are the requirements to be eligible for dog boarding?

-Dog(s) must have the following vaccinations and proof of vaccination must be Emailed to EarthGirlDogWalker@gmail.com
+3. Proof of vaccination must be Emailed to EarthGirlDogWalker@gmail.com

 -(a) Rabies